GFA-spec/GFA-spec/README.md

 Jason Chin, Richard Durbin, and myself (Gene Myers) found ourselves together at a workshop meeting in Dagstuhl Germany and hammered out an initial proposal for an assembly format.
 We started with [GFA](https://github.com/pmelsted/GFA-spec) and proceeded to build a more comprehensive design around it.
-This specification will potentially become [GFA 2.0](GFA2-spec.md), after appropriate discussion and refinement in consultation with the GFA group.
+After extensive revision and discussion on Github with the GFA group including Sean Jackman, Henry Li, and Giorgio Gonnlla, we arrived at [GFA 2.0](GFA2-spec.md).
+As for GFA 1.0, the standard is an evolving effort and your contribution is welcome.
+Please open up issues or submit pull requests.

-The reason that we want a standard in general is that we find that in general, *different* development teams build assemblers, visualizers, and editors because of the complexity and distinct nature of the three tasks.
-While these tools should certainly use tailored encodings internally for efficiency, the nexus between the three efforts would benefit from a standard encoding format that would make them all interoperable.
+The basic reason for having a standard format is that we find that in general, *different* development teams build assemblers, visualizers, and editors because of the complexity and distinct nature of the three tasks.
+While these tools should certainly use tailored encodings internally for efficiency, the nexus between the three efforts benefits from a standard encoding format that would make them all interoperable.

 ![Fig. 1](READ.Fig1.png)